 Methane emissions take a disproportionate toll on Navajo communities, and the numbers speak for themselves:

-- The volume of lost natural gas is worth $3.4 million and causes the Navajo Nation to forgo up to $850,000 in tax and royalty revenue every year.
+- The volume of lost natural gas is worth $4.8 million and causes the Navajo Nation to forgo up to $1.2 million in tax and royalty revenue every year.

-- 3.8 percent of natural gas produced on Navajo Nation lands is emitted, an emissions rate 65 percent higher than the national average.
+- 5.2% of natural gas produced on Navajo Nation lands is emitted, more than double the national average.

 Oil and gas has been produced on the Navajo Nation since the 1920s.
 Unfortunately, widespread waste of these energy resources has carried significant consequences for Navajo communities and their environment.